sezzle/sezzle-magento/README.md

-# Magento Extension for Sezzle Pay
+# Sezzle Pay Extension for Magento 1

 ## This will help you install Sezzle's magento extension